georgeperez/titanpointe.org/index.md

 layout: default
 title: George Perez Marrero
 ---
-### Contact
-You can contact me in a few different ways:
+Want to contact me?
+You can do it in a few ways:

 * [Email](mailto:george@georgeperezmarrero.com)
 * [Twitter](https://twitter.com/georgeperez/)